Bloomberg Has Already Spent $450 Million On Ads Since Launching His Campaign

 Former New York City Mayor Michael Bloomberg has now spent some $452 million on advertising since entering the Democratic presidential race in late November, according to the ad-tracking firm Advertising Analytics.

-The multibillionaire, who is self funding his campaign, has already spent more than $401 million on television and radio ads alone.
-That surpasses the $338.3 million that former President Barack Obama's campaign spent on those ads during his entire 2012 campaign, according to Advertising Analytics.
+The multibillionaire, who is self-funding his campaign, has already spent more than $401 million on television and radio ads alone.
+That surpasses the $338.3 million that President Barack Obama's campaign spent on those ads during his entire 2012 campaign, according to Advertising Analytics.

 Bloomberg, who is not competing in the four states that kick off the presidential nominating contest, has been responsible for an onslaught of ads in the states that come later, including the 14 states that have their say on Super Tuesday, March 3.